Skatterbrainz/sccm/OSD/README.md

 To employ these, you must include PowerShell runtime in the WinPE boot images.
 Tested with Windows 10 clients using Windows PowerShell 5.1 and Windows Server 2016-2019 with Windows PowerShell 5.1.

+Review the comments for additional details and examples within each script.

 # Examples

 ## Set-ComputerNameX.ps1